 We're just two "characters" who've come to have a passion for fly fishing.
 We grew up together in a small, midwestern town, Lexington, MO.
 I fished for catfish wherever my Uncle Dude and dad would take me.
 The only fish Barb ever caught was a bluegill in her grandpa's farm pond.
 As we start this adventure, we're sure our dad's are smiling down on us.

 We came to fly fishing in just the past 10 years.
 We both learned from our daughter Krista and her husband Chris.
-They taught us to fly fish on Pacific Creek and we've been "hooked" ever since.
+They taught us to fly fish on Pacific Creek in Grand Teton National Park, and we've been "hooked" ever since.

 To gain a full understanding of just what Barb and I are embarking on, you have to go back to March 16th of 2013.
 While Barb was visiting family in Indiana, I attended an all day (and night) SXSW tribute to Levon Helm at Auditorium Shores in Austin, TX.